 Choosing the right toy for their age

-According to most experts, for kids who are yet to reach first grade, toys play a very important role when it comes their cognitive development.
+According to most experts, for kids who are yet to reach first grade, toys play a very important role when it comes to their cognitive development.
 It is worth noting that most toys for kids aged six and below are built around an educational theory known as constructivism.
 This means that when children take part in the learning process, they construct their own personal knowledge.

-So, when children play with the simplest toys, like building blocks or plastic balls, they create their own environment and their imagination becomes a lot more active in the process.
+So, when children play with the simplest toys, like building blocks, plastic mirrors or plastic balls, they create their own environment and their imagination becomes a lot more active in the process.
 For a list of the best 10 age-appropriate toys for ages zero to nine and the real reasons why a toy is more appropriate for an age group than others, you can check the linked article.

 Toys that trigger fantasy play

 It seems that in theory, there are no bad toys of bad types of play.
 For instance, fantasy play doesn’t follow any rules but it is seen by experts as a way in which children can improvise more during their play.
 There are certain types of toys that can encourage fantasy play, communication and social development in kids.

 The so-called “low realism” toys can trigger fantasy or “pretend play” in children, according to scientists.
 This means that toys that are already famous won’t excite a child’s imagination as much as a neutral toy.
 For example, if you give your child a Lightning McQueen toy car, they will surely recreate scenes from the animated movie “Cars”.
 However, giving them an ordinary, basic toy car will incite their imagination and force them to think of new scenarios and conversations for that toy.

 However, “low realism” toys might not be age appropriate for smaller children.
 So, parents should buy those after the age of four to five.

 Image source: Maxpixel